bt3gl/building_blog/content/csaw-ctf-2014-crypto.md

 #### Frequency Analysis
 The famous roman is **Caesar**, and [his cryptographic scheme] is one of the simplest possible.
 This cipher is also known as  **rotation cipher**, because all we do is rotating the letters by some value (the **key**).
 A modern version of it is called **ROT13**, meaning **rotation by 13 places**.
 This is a simple letter substitution cipher which replaces each letter with the 13th letter after it in the alphabet.
 In this case, we say that the *key is 13*.

 In our problem, we don't know the key.
-However there is a method to circumvent it: we can count how many times each letter appears in the text and then we use some previous knowledge about the frequency of each letter in the English words.
-For example, in the English language, *e*, *t*, *a*, *o*, and *n* are frequent letters while *z* or *v* are not.
-This means that we can analyse the frequency of each character to determine what's the most probable rotation key.
+However, there is a method to circumvent it: we can count how many times each letter appears in the text and then we use some previous knowledge about the frequency of each letter in the English words.
+For example, in the English language, *e*, *t*, *a*, *o*, and *n* are frequent letters while *z* or *v* is not.
+This means that we can analyze the frequency of each character to determine what's the most probable rotation key.

 To count the frequency of characters in our cipher, we write a snippet that creates a counter [dictionary (hash table)] with all the (lowercase) characters as the dictionary's keys.
 Note that we could have used Python's [Counter() data-structure] as well.
 We then iterate through each character in the message, counting their frequency, and returning a sorted list of these values: